rahulkavale/rahulkavale.github.io/_posts/2014-11-16-srap-your-map-reduce.markdown

       Map -> optional combine(Map side reduce) -> shuffle and sort -> Reduce
       It also allows us to have a custom partitioner to exploit partitioned nature of data.

-  Welcome to spark model, it does not restrict us to traditional just Map and reduce operations.
+  Welcome to Spark model, it does not restrict us to traditional just Map and reduce operations.
 The way it works is it allows us to apply functions on a RDD, giving us another RDD.
 Since its just a RDD, it can queried via SQL interface, applied machine learning algorithms, and lot of fancy stuff.
 Lets look at a word count example, done in Spark,

 		val input = sparkContex.textFile("path/to/input/file")